Seneca-BSA/bsa/docs/sep600/lab5.md

     <pre>

         void button_isr(){
-            // display and interrupt messages on the LCD }
+            // display an interrupt messages on the LCD
+            // USE wait_us for delay
+            // DO NOT use ThisThread::sleep_for
+        }

     </pre>